BasedLukas/BasedLukas.github.io/source/pitch/index.md

 ## Progress and Timelines
 **Jan and Feb 2025**: Initial idea, iteration.
 **March 2025**: Full time work on MVP commences.

-Coding is already underway, and we will release an early test version in mid-March.
-The public MVP is planned for May 2025.
-To test our hypothesis, we are building a bare-bones version of our product that doesn't yet have all the desired features mentioned above.
+**Mid March 2025**: We are reaching out to potential customers in order to validate our idea.

+The public MVP is tentatively planned for May 2025.

 <hr style="height: 4px; background-color: black; border: none;">

 ## Technical

 Indexing the entire internet is extremely challenging and expensive.
 Our approach is to incrementally add data to our index, and strictly curate the data sources we add.
-Our MVP will not rely on our own search index, but rather on one from a commercial provider.
+Our MVP will not rely only on our own search index, but rather on one from a commercial provider.
 Over time, we will scale to building our own, as follows:

 The data will be sourced by scraping a curated list of sites, and slowly branching out from there.
 We will use a classifier to only follow links to new pages that are relevant to our initial focus.
 We can also add data directly from SaaS providers.
 Initially we will only index sites relevant to a particular tech stack.
 This keeps the amount of data we need to handle reasonable, and we wont need to rely on complex distributed systems.

 In order to be able to return text results we need to clean the raw html.
 This can be achieved with a mix of heuristics (discarding footers etc.) as well as with LLMs.
 This isn't feasible to do with an internet-wide search engine.
+One key advantage we have over competitors is that we can create a suit of parsers designed for common code-related sites such as GitHub, which allows us to extract the relevant content of various pages at low cost.

 The search itself will initially be done using open source search engine software.
 As we scale we can consider using a more modern approach, where we use LLMs to generate metadata and vector representations of each page.